patel77/session-vscode/README.md

 # session-vscode

-Session on vs code shortcuts and extentions
+Session on vs code shortcuts and extensions

 1.Shortcuts